 Fixed-term employment contracts

-Temporary employment contracts are concluded for a limited period of time, and they are usually used for seasonal, temporary or short-term activities.
+Temporary employment contracts are concluded for a limited period and are usually used for seasonal, temporary or short-term activities.
 This type of contract cannot last for more than three years.
 The employee has the same rights and obligations as in the case of a permanent employment contract.
 Temporary employment contracts/fixed-term contracts are used:

 - For jobs that are temporary.

 - To replace a permanent work that is on maternity or sick leave.

 - For seasonal work or for a certain mandate.

 A collective employment agreement (collective bargaining agreement (CBA)) can be concluded between employers and employees on four levels:

 - The enterprise (for example, a specific factory or business)

 An employee can end the employment contract without cause by giving the applicable notice.

 The Bulgarian labor law outlines specific causes for termination with prior notice by the employer, such as: